in 99 words

 However, XP teams can achieve dramatically lower bug rates.
 [Van Schooenderwoert]'s team averaged one and a half bugs per month in a very difficult domain.
 In an independent analysis of a company practicing a variant of XP, QSM Associates reported an average reduction from 2,270 defects to 381 defects [Mah].

 You might think that improvements like this are terribly expensive.
 They're not.
-In fact, agile teams tend to have above-average productivity.1
+In fact, agile teams tend to have above-average productivity.2

 How to Achieve Nearly Zero Bugs

-Many approaches to improving software quality revolve around finding and removing more defects3 through traditional testing, inspection, and automated analysis.
+Many approaches to improving software quality revolve around finding and removing more defects4 through traditional testing, inspection, and automated analysis.

 The agile approach is to generate fewer defects.
 This isn't a matter of finding defects earlier; it's a question of not generating them at all.

 For example, [Van Schooenderwoert] delivered 21 bugs to customers.
-Working from Capers Jones' data, Van Schooenderwoert says that a "best in class" team building their software would have generated 460 defects, found 95% of them, and delivered 23 to their customer.4 In contrast, Van Schooenderwoert's team generated 51 defects, found 59% of them, and delivered 21 to their customer.
+Working from Capers Jones' data, Van Schooenderwoert says that a "best in class" team building their software would have generated 460 defects, found 95 percent of them, and delivered 23 to their customer.5 In contrast, Van Schooenderwoert's team generated 51 defects, found 59 percent of them, and delivered 21 to their customer.
 At 0.22 defects per function point, this result far exceeds Capers Jones' "best in class" expectation of two defects per function point.

 To achieve these results, XP uses a potent cocktail of techniques:

 This may seem like a lot to do, but most of it comes naturally as part of the XP process.
 Most of these activities improve productivity by increasing code quality or removing obstacles.
-If you do them as part of XP, you don't have to do many of the other, more expensive activities that other teams perform: you don't need to perform an exhaustive up-front requirements gathering phase, you don't need to interrupt the team for code inspections, and of course you don't need a separate bug-fixing phase.
+If you do them as part of XP, you don't have to do many of the other more expensive activities that other teams perform, such as an exhaustive upfront requirements gathering phase, disruptive code inspections, or a separate bug-fixing phase.

 Ingredient #1: Write Fewer Bugs